FIX IT UP OR LEAVE IT “AS IS”

 When the buyer is able to obtain financing to purchase your home, the number of qualified applicants will be much broader and we will be able to sell your home for more money.

 Now that we know the house is financeable, we will evaluate if there would be any underlying inspection issues that should be repaired before listing your home for sale.
 For example: Many older homes in Tacoma have a centrally located fireplace that buyers have their heart set on using.
-If the fireplace is inoperable, or hasn’t been used in many years, as a seller we might want to consider getting it services so this isn’t something that the buyer later negotiates during the Inspection period of the purchase and sale contract.
+If the fireplace is inoperable, or hasn’t been used in many years, we might want to consider getting it serviced.
+We do this so it isn’t something that the buyer later negotiates during the Inspection period of the purchase and sale contract.
 You might be thinking “I haven’t hired a chimney contractor EVER!
 This might take me months!”
 Having renovated several homes and assisted a large number of home sellers prepare their home for sale, I have many trusted contractors who I work with regularly that I can refer to you.

 Resources for professionals who are qualified to do the work are provided.
 And a frank conversation around the fix-up costs are had.
 We’ll discuss any potential roadblocks and how we would address new discoveries (because there are always items that are uncovered) and ultimately find the best route for you that fits your budget, timeline, risk tolerance, profit and any other goals you have.